These rules are required to be upheld by all QFA Inc Breeders

 2. GENERAL CARE OF BREEDING STOCK

-- Entire female cats must not roam free unless under supervision.
+- Entire cats must not roam free unless under controlled supervision eg on harness.

 - Calling females must be confined.

-- Must be groomed regularly and handled daily.
+- Cats/kittens must be groomed regularly and handled daily to be well socialised.

-- Be given a balanced and varied diet.
+- Cats/kittens must be given a balanced and varied diet.

-- Be provided with hygienic toilet facilities which are kept clean and disinfected regularly.
+- Cats/kittens must be provided with hygienic toilet facilities which are kept clean and disinfected regularly.

 - Food and water bowls to be changed at least once a day.

-- Receive prompt veterinary attention if and when required.
+- Cats/kittens must receive prompt veterinary attention if and when required.

-- Be vaccinated in accordance with current veterinary advice.
+- Cats/kittens must be vaccinated in accordance with current veterinary advice.

-- Be treated on a regular basis for internal and external parasites, in accordance with current veterinary advice on various parasitic cycle controls.
+- Cats/kittens must be treated on a regular basis for internal and external parasites, as required, in accordance with current veterinary advice on various parasitic cycle controls.

-- Crossbreeding is not permitted unless the breeder has an experimental license, or where it is generally accepted otherwise, e.g. British Shorthair X Scottish Fold.
+- Crossbreeding is not permitted unless the breeder has an approved Breed Development Program or where it is allowed in line with breeding rules.

 3. MINIMUM DIETARY REQUIREMENTS

 - Cats should be fed a varied and balanced diet except when veterinary advice is otherwise.
 The following foods are suitable but are guidelines only -

 - Kidney, heart, raw liver – NOT MORE THAN ONCE WEEKLY.